Maman Loup's Den

 • The recline required for kids 20 lb+ has proven challenging to achieve in some vehicles.

-• Children over 20 lb cannot use the seat more reclined.
+• Children over 20 lb cannot use the seat more reclined (this applies to the original Revolve and the Extend, but not the Slim)

-• An unpredictable rear-facing footprint makes it hard to know in advance how it will fit the vehicle.
+• An unpredictable rear-facing footprint makes it hard to know in advance how it will fit the vehicle and if the rotational function will be usable.

 Is the Evenflo Revolve the right choice for you?

 The most important criteria in choosing the Revolve is whether the rotation feature is a game-changer for you.
-It absolutely makes loading a rear-facing child easier, and I can imagine it is a truly beneficial feature for caregivers with limited mobility.
+It absolutely makes loading a rear-facing child easier, and it is a truly beneficial feature for caregivers with limited mobility.
+I recently helped a mama of twins who only has the use of one arm.
+She was able to rotate the seat towards her, load and buckle her toddler with ease: it was a game-changer for her!

-I greatly appreciate the no-rethread harness and the comfortable fit on the kids I tested.
+I greatly appreciate the no-rethread harness and the comfortable fit on the kids I tested for the regular and the Extend.
+The Slim’s crotch buckle length poses a problem.
 The installation is straight forward, but if you have experience using other seats, you will need to remind yourself to lock the seatbelt (don’t let the belt tensioner trick you!) and to always secure the tether, even if you are using the seat rear-facing.

 In our van, it allowed me to have my twins in the centre, rear-facing, with my two older kids in the back row.
 Because I could rotate the Revolve, my older kids didn’t have to crawl under the seat to get to the back.
 It also meant that when going out with just my daughter, she could sit in the centre (much to her delight) because I could rotate the seat for her to use forward-facing.